Enoch Powell: Hola Massacre speech

-On 27 July 1959, Powell delivered a speech on the Hola Camp of Kenya, where eleven Mau Mau were killed after refusing work in the camp.
+On 27 July 1959 Powell delivered a speech in the Commons about the Hola Camp in Kenya, where eleven Mau Mau were killed after refusing work in the camp.
 Powell noted that some MPs had described the eleven as "sub-human", but Powell responded by saying: "In general, I would say that it is a fearful doctrine, which must recoil upon the heads of those who pronounce it, to stand in judgement on a fellow human being and to say, 'Because he was such-and-such, therefore the consequences which would otherwise flow from his death shall not flow'."
 Powell also disagreed with the notion that because it was in Africa, different methods were acceptable:

-Denis Healey, a member of parliament from 1952 to 1992, later said this speech was "the greatest parliamentary speech I ever heard ... it had all the moral passion and rhetorical force of Demosthenes".
+Denis Healey, a member of Parliament from 1952 to 1992, later said this speech was "the greatest parliamentary speech I ever heard ... it had all the moral passion and rhetorical force of Demosthenes".
 The Daily Telegraph report of the speech said that "as Mr Powell sat down, he put his hand across his eyes.
 His emotion was justified, for he had made a great and sincere speech".

 Minister of Health

-Powell returned to the government in July 1960, when he was appointed Health minister, although he did not become a member of the Cabinet until 1962.
-During a meeting with parents of babies that had been born with deformities caused by the drug thalidomide, he was unsympathetic to the victims, refusing to meet any babies affected by the drug.
-Powell also refused to launch a public inquiry, and resisted calls to issue a warning against any left-over thalidomide pills that might remain in people's medicine cabinets (as US President John F. Kennedy had done).
+Powell returned to the government in July 1960, when he was appointed Minister of Health, although he did not become a member of the Cabinet until the 1962 reshuffle.
+During a meeting with parents of babies that had been born with deformities caused by the drug thalidomide, he refused to meet any babies affected by the drug.
+Powell also refused to launch a public inquiry and resisted calls to issue a warning against any left-over thalidomide pills that might remain in people's medicine cabinets (as US President John F. Kennedy had done).

-On December 4, 1961, Powell, as Minister of Health, announced that the birth control pill Conovid could be prescribed to women through the NHS at a subsidised price of 2 shillings per month.
+In December 1961 Powell, as Minister of Health, announced that the birth control pill Conovid could be prescribed to women through the National Health Service (NHS) at a subsidised price of 2 shillings per month.

-In this job, he developed the 1962 Hospital Plan.
-He began a debate on the neglect of the huge psychiatric institutions, calling for them to be replaced by wards in general hospitals.
-In his 1961 "Water Tower" speech, he said:

-The speech catalysed a debate that was one of several strands leading to the Care in the Community initiative of the 1980s.
-In 1993, however, Powell stated that his policy could have worked.
-He said the criminally insane should have never been released and that the problem was one of funding.
-He said the new way of caring for the mentally ill would cost more, not less, than the old way because community care was decentralised and intimate as well as being "more human".
-His successors had not, Powell claimed, provided the money for local authorities to spend on mental health care and therefore institutional care had been neglected while at the same time there was not any investment in community care.
+As health minister he developed the 1962 Hospital Plan.
+He began a debate on the neglect of psychiatric institutions, calling for them to be replaced by wards in general hospitals.
+The speech catalysed debate.
+It was one of several strands that led to the Care in the Community initiative of the 1980s.
+In 1993, however, Powell stated that the criminally insane should have never been released and that the problem was one of funding.
+He said the new way of caring for the mentally ill cost more, not less, than the old way because community care was decentralised and intimate as well as being "more human"; and his successors had not, Powell stated, provided the money for local authorities to spend on mental health care.
+Institutional care had therefore been neglected and there was not investment in community care.